Gertrude Weil: Later life

 Weil continued her commitment to social service.
 In 1968, she had already served ten years on the county library board and continued her service.

 Weil also financially supported philanthropist efforts within her community.
 She donated several thousand dollars to the Herman Weil Memorial Fund and the Medical School at the University of North Carolina at Chapel Hill.

 Legacy

 In 1964 Weil received a medal from Smith College, the medal was reserved for distinguished alumni and Weil was chosen for her work in public service.

 The public library in Goldsboro contains the "Gertrude Weil Auditorium," named after Weil.

 According to the Jewish Women's Archive, Weil was: "Inspired by Jewish teachings that 'justice, mercy, [and] goodness were not to be held in a vacuum, but practiced in our daily lives,' Weil stood courageously at the forefront of a wide range of progressive and often controversial causes, including women's suffrage, labor reform and civil rights.
 She worked tirelessly to extend political, economic and social opportunities to those long denied them."

+Comparisons

+Weil was compared to Ruby Diamond from Tallahassee, Florida.
+Both were progressive women from the upper-class from the late 19th century.
+Both were college educated, unmarried, and well-known philanthropists who lived in their hometown for their long lives.
+Diamond was more conservative and only known within her local community.

 Death

-Gertrude Weil died on May 30, 1971, in her hometown of Goldsboro North Carolina at the age of 91.
+Gertrude Weil died on May 30, 1971, in her hometown of Goldsboro, North Carolina at the age of 91.
 Her burial place is located at the Willow Dale Cemetery in Goldsboro in the Jewish section.